-- 1. Coordinate and cooperate with affected constituencies, both decision makers and stakeholders, from the public and private sectors to identify regional freight bottlenecks and improve conditions for the movement of freight in and out of the region.
-Ongoing task. - 2.
-Work with MassDOT and Pan Am officials to assure that passenger rail service on the Conn River line will not adversely impact freight rail traffic.
+- Coordinate and cooperate with affected constituencies, both decision makers and stakeholders, from the public and private sectors to identify regional freight bottlenecks and improve conditions for the movement of freight in and out of the region.
+Ongoing task. - Work with MassDOT and Pan Am officials to assure that passenger rail service on the Conn River line will not adversely impact freight rail traffic.
 Continue to work with MassDOT to identify any adverse impacts to freight movement resulting from the proposed Inland Route for passenger rail service. - Continue working with MassDOT, West Springfield officials and CSX representatives on the redevelopment of the CSX yard with proposed access via the Union Street Bridge and a new truck access road. - 4.
 Participate in FHWA web conferences, and other related workshops and conferences concerning freight movement.
 As needed. - 5.
 Continue to work with the Capital Region Council of Governments (CRCOG) and the Vermont Agency of Transportation (VTRANS) to address regional freight issues and improve the movement of goods between Hartford and Springfield as well as northern core cities. - 6.
 Utilize FHWA's Freight Analysis Framework (FAF) data to assess freight origin and destination flows through the region. - 7.
 Finalize a regional trucking survey geared towards private trucking carriers.
-Identify regional needs and bottlenecks in the regional transportation sytem for the trucking industry. - 8.
+Identify regional needs and bottlenecks in the regional transportation system for the trucking industry. - 8.
 Update the regional inventory of public and private truck stops.
 Identify locations of potential new truck stops such as one planned in the City of Westfield.

-- 1. Technical reports, memoranda, surveys, computerized databases, GIS and other map products, meetings, workshops, forums, grant applications, project proposals, etc. which are produced in conjunction with the execution of this work task. - 2.
+- 1. Technical reports, memoranda, surveys, computerized databases, GIS and other map products, meetings, workshops, forums, grant applications, project proposals, etc. which are produced in conjunction with the execution of this work task.
+As needed. - 2.
 Regional Freight Plan.
+Public engagement is anticipated in the Summer of 2016 with a final product in September 2016.

 Source Budget Est. Staff Effort

 FHWA PL (80%) \$22,000 11 weeks

 MassDOT (20% match) \$ 5,500 3 weeks

 TOTAL \$27,500 14 weeks

-Direct Labor \$12,489
+Direct Labor \$12,489 Indirect Costs \$15.011

-Indirect Costs \$15,011

-Task 3.5 Regional Congestion Management Process-Project Development
+Task 3.5 Regional Congestion Management Process-Project Development OBJECTIVE: